svaksha/pythonidae/Computer-Graphics.md

 # GRAPHICS
 + [bitarray](https://github.com/ilanschnell/bitarray) :: This module provides an object type which efficiently represents an array of booleans.
++ [CoDrawing](https://github.com/charlyoleg/CoDrawing) :: A workspace attempting to make easier the co-creation of drawings.
 + [colour-analysis](https://github.com/colour-science/colour-analysis) :: Image analysis tools based on Colour and Vispy.
 + [EigenFace](https://github.com/bugra/EigenFace) :: EigenFace implementation in Python for Yale FaceDatabase.
 Eigenvectors are used in the computer vision problem of human face recognition.
 + [Gizeh](https://github.com/Zulko/gizeh) :: Simple Vector Graphics for Python.